nikitavoloboev/data/docs/health/nutrition/nutrition.md

 [Rhonda Patrick's interview](https://www.youtube.com/watch?v=XcvhERcZpWw&t=582s), [Diet Habits that Built my Physique](https://www.youtube.com/watch?v=iasekg57V3Y) & [What I Eat in a Week](https://youtu.be/rwhUYaWbVUM?t=100) are insightful videos.

 I try to include a lot of vegetables, nuts and eggs in my diet.
+[Foods rich in probiotics](https://www.healthline.com/nutrition/11-super-healthy-probiotic-foods) are great for healthy gut microbiome.

+Avoid empty calories like flour and sugar.
+Fruit sugar is okay as it does come with some vitamins and fiber.

 ### Common foods